-Integrity and authenticity — two key components required to ensure a band's long-term survival on the highly-competitive, global metal music scene.
-Inspired by the hard-driving, classic NWOBHM movement, American metal stalwart, Attika, has claimed both components boldly — since day one.
+Integrity and authenticity — two key components required to ensure a band's initial acceptance and ultimate long-term survival on the highly-competitive global metal music scene.
+Inspired by the hard-hitting, riff-heavy, no nonsense blueprint engineered by the master architects of the classic European NWOBHM movement, American metal stalwarts, Attika, have claimed both components — integrity and authenticity since day one.

-Along with perennial bassist, Glenn Anthony, and guitarist, Bill Krajewski, Van War, and Patelski continue to enjoy international notoriety — performing numerous concert dates in the U.S. and abroad.
+Along with perennial members; bassist Glenn Anthony and guitarist Bill Krajewski, Van War and Patelski continue to enjoy international notoriety — performing numerous concert dates in the U.S. and abroad.
 The band's 2018 appearance at the celebrated "Up the Hammers" festival in Greece was a particular career highlight.
-In 2019, Attika will issue its next record, Metal Lands — scheduled tentatively to be released by European label, Pure Steel Records.